hammer-is/OneWear/README.md

 BLE communication is based on work by @beeradmoore in [OWCE](https://github.com/OnewheelCommunityEdition/OWCE_App).

+[Android Asset Studio](https://github.com/romannurik/AndroidAssetStudio) is used for generating assets.

 ## Features

 - No phone needed for the ride :smile: